kensho-technologies/graphql-compiler/README.md

 from graphql_compiler.cost_estimation.cardinality_estimator import estimate_query_result_cardinality
 from graphql_compiler.cost_estimation.statistics import LocalStatistics

-# The estimator needs a SchemaGraph for estimate generation.
-To get the SchemaGraph for the
+# The cost estimator needs the schema graph for information about the classes in the schema.
-# 'Animals' database, check the 'SchemaGraph' section of this README.
+# Get schema graph from hypothetical Animals database.
-# schema_graph = ...obtain_schema_graph_for_animals...()
+schema_graph = obtain_schema_graph_from_animals_database()

 # This is the query and parameters that the estimator will produce a cardinality estimate for.
 graphql_query = '''